lilpolymath/portfolio/posts/memory-management-part-one.md

 ### Introduction

-Over time we have known that the performance of the system depends on the main memory1, how much is available and how it optimizes when jobs are being processed.
+Over time we have known that the performance of the system depends on the [main memory][1], how much is available and how it optimizes when jobs are being processed.
 Therefore the management of the main memory must be as efficient as possible.

 The design on the main memory has grown and we have evolved from the main memory being a unit that we can physically see to something that is abstracted far away inside the internals of a CPU.